 As children get older

 Of course, very young children are still learning everything about the world, and openness at an early age generally makes the most sense as a simple, basic version of the story.
 As children move into the more curious toddler years, though, it may be appropriate and helpful to talk about the basic body parts involved in a pregnancy – that their parent or parents may have needed the help of someone else’s uterus in order to make a baby – and some of the basic terminology, including the words “surrogate” and (if applicable) “donor.”

 At a certain point, as toddlers turn into preschool children, curiosity often turns from “what” to “why.”
 Parents can help to navigate this stage of development by answering questions calmly and matter-of-factly, and by using picture books and other stories to help frame narratives about alternative ways of building families – including families formed differently from their own, to emphasizes that there are a whole range of different ways loving, happy families can come to be.

 Older children may have more detailed questions about who their surrogate or gestational carrier, and, if applicable, their donor, is, and may want to talk about their origins in more detail.
-At this point, you’ll have a better idea of your child’s personality, and the best way to approach these topics in order to help him feel happy and secure in his knowledge of his origins.
+At this point, you’ll have a better idea of your child’s personality, and the best way to approach these topics in order to help her feel happy and secure in her knowledge of her origins.
 Some older who feel curiosity about their origins may be hesitant to bring them up with their parent or parents, especially if they sense any kind of embarrassment or negativity from parents about the subject, or want to spare a parent’s feelings, so at certain points as a child grows, it can be helpful for parents to open up the conversation, or to ask questions about how children feel about their origins as they grow.

 Children who are conceived with anonymous donor sperm or eggs may wish to try to contact their donors when they reach age 18.
 This time can be unsettling for donor-conceived people, and the support of their families as they reach out can be extremely meaningful.